Lady Carrington Drive

 Lady Carrington Drive is a designated scenic service and walking trail located in the Royal National Park.
 The trail runs from Audley to the southern precinct of the park east of Waterfall, alongside the Hacking River.
-Opened in 1886, the 10-kilometer long trail was the first scenic route to be completed in the Royal National Park, seven years after the park was officially declared.
+Opened in 1886, the 10-kilometre long trail was the first scenic route to be completed in the Royal National Park, seven years after the park was officially declared.
 It initially served as a carriageway, although traffic on the road is closed, and the trail now serves as a bike and walking trail.
 The route bypasses many scenic points along the Hacking River, including Gibraltar Rock and Palona Cave.

 History

 Historic photograph of a park ranger riding on horseback on lady Carrington Drive.

 Originally named Lady Carrington Road, the trail took three years to build, starting in 1880 and completed in 1883, although it would not be opened to traffic until another three years later, in 1886.
 It was the first scenic route to be built through the Royal National Park, which was officially proclaimed by acting Premier of New South Wales John Robertson only the year earlier.
 The route was first used as a carriageway from Audley through to the southern precinct of the park, east of Waterfall, described as a "pleasure drive, through beautiful sylvan scenery".
 (Note: "A road from the main camp at Audley to the main Illawarra/Sydney road was constructed between 1880 and 1883 as well as a road running over the Audley causeway and along the right bank of the Hacking River to the southern boundary of the park.
 This road was opened in 1886 by Lady Carrington and was identified as Lady Carrington Road (later Drive).")

 The trail is named after the wife of former Governor of New South Wales, Lord Charles Carrington, Lady Cecilia Carrington.
 Held in high esteem by the public at the time, the Carringtons were noted for their generosity, and resulting popularity and appeal.
 Lady Carrington herself was noted for her charitable works, including having established a Jubilee Fund to relieve distressed women.
 Lady Carrington Drive is one of many places named in honour of the Carringtons, most notable of which are the Carrington Hotel, Katoomba and the Carrington Falls in the Budderoo National Park.
 Lady Carrington herself opened the road in 1886, a year after her husband was appointed Governor of New South Wales.
 While the road was cited as the source of the Royal National Park's initial popularity, the road saw waning traffic as the popularity was shifted towards the coastal regions of the park, and was later closed to traffic.
 The road now serves as a bike and walking track.